MagicMirrorOrg/MagicMirror/modules/README.md

 ### Module instance methods

-Each node helper has some handy methods which can be helpfull building your module.
+Each node helper has some handy methods which can be helpful building your module.

 ####`this.sendSocketNotification(notification, payload)`
 ***notification* String** - The notification identifier.<br>
 ***payload* AnyType** - Optional.
 A notification payload.<br>

 If you want to send a notification to all your modules, use the `sendSocketNotification(notification, payload)`.
-Only the module of your module type will recieve the socket notification.
+Only the module of your module type will receive the socket notification.

-**Note:** Since all instances of you module will receive the notifications, it's your task to make sure the right module responds to your messages.
+**Note:** Since all instances of your module will receive the notifications, it's your task to make sure the right module responds to your messages.

 **Example:**
 ````javascript